 This total includes a program management fee, service fee, distribution fee and state administration fee, as well as fees for underlying fund expenses.
-The total annual asset-based fee for portfolios in share Class A currently ranges from about 0.67% to 1.54%.
-For share Class C units, it ranges from about 1.21% to 1.94%.
+The total annual asset-based fee for portfolios ranges from about 0.67% to 1.50%

-In addition, you may face an initial sales charges depending on portfolio choice and share class.
+In addition, you may face sales charges depending on portfolio choice and share class.
 These expenses are common among advisor-sold plans.
-The maximum initial sales charge is 1.00% for Class A units and 4.25% for Class C units.
+The maximum sales charge is 4.25% for Class A units.
+The sales charge is 0.65% for Class C units.

 What Are the Michigan Tax Benefits for Investing in a 529 Advisor Plan?